-Sheet metal is an extremely versatile medium that has been used in the production of goods for centuries.
+Sheet metal is a versatile medium used in product manufacturing for centuries.
 With an almost unlimited list of usable metals and an almost equal list of fabrication techniques, sheet metal has become an invaluable staple in manufacturing.
-Here are some of the most important facts about sheet metal and how fabricating it can enhance your product design.
+Here are some facts about sheet metal and how fabricating it can enhance your product design.

 What is sheet metal?

-Sheet metal can be defined as any type of metal that is formed into thin malleable sheets.
+Sheet metal is any metal formed into thin malleable sheets.
 The sheets range in material from brass to titanium and come in a wide range of predefined thicknesses, referred to as a gauge.
-Typically, most sheets are less than ¼ inch thick but can range in thickness from fractions of a millimeter to several inches thick.
+Typically, most sheets are less than ¼ inch thick but can range in thickness from fractions of a millimeter to several inches.

 Since its thickness and material composition is so versatile, manufactured sheet metal has been used in the United States since the late 1800s to fabricate countless objects found in everyday life.
-Historically, it was used in shingle roofing, but as production techniques improved, sheet metal soon offered a cheap and durable material that could be used almost everywhere.
-It became so popular that manufacturers saw a boom until World War II when metal materials became so scarce that the industry began to collapse.
-In modern times, sheet metal is commonly used in vehicle & plane bodies, electronics enclosures, and prefabricated houses.
+Historically, it was used in shingle roofing, but as production techniques improved, sheet metal soon offered a cheap and durable material.
+It became so popular that manufacturers saw a boom until World War II when metal materials became so scarce that the industry faced collapse.
+Today you can find it used in vehicle and plane bodies, electronics enclosures, and prefabricated houses.

 The number one benefit of sheet metal fabrication is its cost-to-strength relationship.
 It provides all the strength of a machined enclosure or part, at a fraction of the cost.
-There is little to no waste during most fabrication, unlike machining processes where material is milled from an initial block.
+Fabrication produces little to no waste, unlike machining processes where the material is milled from an initial block.
 Car manufacturers rely on it to provide weight reduction while not compromising integrity.
-The range of gauge and material choice allows for greater versatility during product design.
+The range of gauge and material choices allows for greater versatility during product design.
 Additionally, it is much faster to scale mass production due to the flexibility of fabrication options.
 Since it is thin and has a lightweight form factor, any additional stock needed for manufacturing can be stored and transported easily.

-There are dozens of ways to fabricate sheet metal depending on the application.
-Here we will go over the most common fabrication techniques used in manufacturing.
+There are dozens of ways to fabricate sheet metal based on the application.
+These include:

 - Sheet metal is positioned within a bending machine and bent to the desired shape.